Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 3

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-Thursday night kicks off another week of football as NFL Week 3 and college football Week 4 get underway.
+Josh Allen and the Buffalo Bills look to make it three wins in a row to start the season when they battle Tua Tagovailoa and the Miami Dolphins as Week 3 of the NFL and Week 4 of the college football season gets underway on Thursday night.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-In an NFC East matchup, the Miami Dolphins look to get into the win column for the first time, while the Bills look to extend their lead in the division.
-The sports schedule on Wednesday includes 15 MLB games, two WNBA playoff games and a number of UEFA Champions League matches to consider as well.
+In an AFC East matchup, Miami will look to avoid starting the season 0-3, while a Buffalo win will go a long way in helping the Bills maintain their divisional dominance.
+The sports schedule on Thursday includes 10 MLB games, two WNBA playoff games and a number of UEFA Champions League matches to consider as well.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.